Exserted Indian Paintbrush

 - Flowers March – May

 Anderson, M.K.
 2005.
 Tending the Wild.
 University of California, Berkeley.

 Bryant, P.J.
 Castilleja exserta.
 Natural History of Orange County, California and Nearby Places.

-Mitchell.
-M. 2017.
-Orobanchaceae-castilleja.
-Monterey County Wildflowers, Trees, & Ferns – A Photographic Guide.
+Mitchell, M. 2017.
+Orobanchaceae: Broomrape family — Castilleja (Paintbrush & owl’s-clover).
+Monterey County Wildflowers, Trees, and Ferns – A Photographic Guide.

-Shapiro, A.M. and Manolis, T.D.
+Shapiro, A.M. and T.D.
+Manolis.
 2007.
 Field Guide to Butterflies of the San Francisco Bay and Sacramento Valley Regions.
-University of California Press, Berkeley – Los Angeles, California.
+University of California Press, Berkeley and Los Angeles, California.